kalachlegends/awesome_list_app/README.md

 # Awesome list ⭐⭐🌟
-This is my test application for applying to job
+This is my test application for applying to the job.
 ## Technical task

 Elixir, like many other languages, has its own "awesome list": h4cc/awesome-elixir.